Northwest Grilled Salmon

 salmon marinated and cut into individual filet portions

 Knowing when the salmon is done is tricky and honestly, we don’t always get it right.
-Being mostly vegetarian, we have a tendency to think of food safety and err on the side of getting the salmon cooked all the way through– which results in a fish that is too dry.
+Being mostly vegetarian, we had a tendency to think of food safety and err on the side of getting the salmon cooked all the way through, which results in a fish that is too dry.
+Trying to avoid that, we began overcorrecting and getting sashimi inside.
+We used to grill at 450, but are getting more consistent results now at 350.

 You should be able to flake the salmon apart even in the middle when it’s done enough, and the salmon will be beginning to become opaque.
 But it won’t be completely opaque yet in the middle, there should still be a little transparency.
 It cooks a little more in the first couple of minutes after you take it off the grill, and you have to account for that.
 Seattle Local Food has a detailed post on how to cook salmon perfectly: other than that, my best tip is to watch it carefully and don’t be afraid to pick it apart to check the middle.
 You can always eat the piece with the hole in it yourself, it’s better than overcooking the whole salmon.

 Here’s the Copper River sockeye on the table with grilled asparagus, grilled pineapple, and black (forbidden) rice: